Advocacy module

 – Develop an Advocacy Committee

-– Develop coalitions with organizations
+– Develop coalitions with organizations with common interests

 – Face-to-face meetings